rolaseba/hotel-reservation-prediction/README.md

 **Portfolio Value:** This project demonstrates a complete, production-ready machine learning pipeline validated on real hotel data.
 The methodology, feature engineering approach, and model architecture are directly transferable to hotel operations globally, providing a proven framework for addressing the universal $670K revenue loss challenge from booking cancellations.

 *Complete implementation code, experimental results, and methodology documentation available in the project repository.*

+## License

+This project is licensed under the [MIT License](./LICENSE) © 2024 Sebastián Rolando.
+You are free to use, modify, and distribute this software, provided that proper credit is given.